HoverBaum/md_website/README.md

 This has two reasons to it:

 - **Versioning** importing all dependencies from master, though they should be the same compatible version, caused compatibility issues between stdLibs.
 And pinning versions anyway is a good idea so that we don't break just because someone pushed broken code to some dependencies master.
-- **unstable** while the stdLibs are stable the feature to import them from `mod.ts` files is (as of writing this) still hidden behind the `--unstable` flag and we did not want our users to have to use that.
+- **unstable** while the stdLibs are stable the feature to import them from `mod.ts` files is (as of writing this, Deno 1.0.0) still hidden behind the `--unstable` flag and we did not want our users to have to use that.